chenx/PCraw/README.md

 not provided, then it uses the domain name part of url_start.

 2) url_start.
 This can be provided using the -u switch.
 This is the url where the crawling starts from.
 If its value is not provided, it uses url_root as its value.
+The reason to use another parameter url_start in addition to url_root is because under the same url_root one can start from different pages.
+With 2 parameters it is also easy to specify different sub-parts of a domain to crawl.

 The other options include: